 mode specifies how BeginConditionalRender interprets the results of the occlusion query given by id.
-If mode is QUERY_WAIT, the GL waits for the results of the query to be available and then uses the results to determine if subsquent rendering commands are discarded.
-If mode is QUERY_NO_WAIT, the GL may choose to unconditionally execute the subsequent rendering commands without waiting for the query to complete.
+If mode is QUERY\WAIT, the GL waits for the results of the query to be available and then uses the results to determine if subsquent rendering commands are discarded.
+If mode is QUERY\NO\WAIT, the GL may choose to unconditionally execute the subsequent rendering commands without waiting for the query to complete.

-If mode is QUERY_BY_REGION_WAIT, the GL will also wait for occlusion query results and discard rendering commands if the result of the occlusion query is zero.
-If the query result is non-zero, subsequent rendering commands are executed, but the GL may discard the results of the commands for any region of the frame-buffer that did not contribute to the sample count in the specified occlusion query.
+If mode is QUERY\BY\REGION\WAIT, the GL will also wait for occlusion query results and discard rendering commands if the result of the occlusion query is zero.
+If the query result is non-zero, subsequent rendering commands are executed, but the GL may discard the results of the commands for any region of the framebuffer that did not contribute to the sample count in the specified occlusion query.
 Any such discarding is done in an implementation-dependent manner, but the rendering command results may not be discarded for any samples that contributed to the occlusion query sample count.
-If mode is QUERY_BY_REGION_NO_WAIT, the GL operates as in QUERY_BY_REGION_WAIT, but may choose to unconditionally execute the subsequent rendering commands without waiting for the query to complete.
+If mode is QUERY\BY\REGION\NO\WAIT, the GL operates as in QUERY\BY\REGION\WAIT, but may choose to uncondition-ally execute the subsequent rendering commands without waiting for the query to complete.

-If BeginConditionalRender is called while conditional rendering is in progress, or if EndConditionalRender is called while conditional rendering is not in progress, the error INVALID_OPERATION is generated.
-The error INVALID-VALUE is generated if id is not the name of an existing query object.
-The error INVALID_OPERATION is generated if id is the name of a query object with a target other than SAMPLES_PASSED, or id is the name of a query currently in progress.
+If BeginConditionalRender is called while conditional rendering is in progress, the error INVALID\OPERATION is generated.
+If id is not the name of an existing query object, the error INVALID\VALUE is generated.
+If id is the name of a query object with a target other than SAMPLES\PASSED or ANY\SAMPLES\PASSED, or if id is the name of a query currently in progress, the error INVALID\OPERATION is generated.